 Four Reasons Why It Is Right to Do So

-Jesus says in Acts 1:5 and 8 that baptism in the Spirit means, “You shall receive power . . . and you shall be my witnesses.”
+2. Power, boldness, and confidence: Jesus says in Acts 1:5, 8 that baptism in the Spirit means, “You shall receive power . . . and you shall be my witnesses.”
 This is an experience of boldness and confidence and victory over sin.
 A Christian without power is a Christian who needs a baptism in the Holy Spirit.
 I am aware that in 1 Corinthians 12:13 Paul says that baptism in the Spirit is an act of God by which we become a part of the body of Christ at conversion, so that in his terminology all genuine converts have been baptized in the Spirit.

 But we have done wrong in limiting Paul’s understanding of the baptism in the Holy Spirit to this initial, subconscious divine act in conversion and then forcing all of Luke’s theology in Acts into that little mold.
 There is no reason to think that even for Paul the baptism in the Holy Spirit was limited to the initial moment of conversion.
 And for sure in the book of Acts the baptism in the Holy Spirit is more than a subconscious divine act of regeneration — it is a conscious experience of power (Acts 1:8).

-In fact the third reason I think so is that, when you take your concordance and look up every text in Acts where the Holy Spirit works in believers, it is never subconscious.
-In Acts the Holy Spirit is not a silent influence but an experienced power.
+3. The testimony of acts: In fact, the third reason I think so is that, when you take your concordance and look up every text in Acts where the Holy Spirit works in believers, it is never subconscious.
+In Acts, the Holy Spirit is not a silent influence but an experienced power.
 Believers experienced the baptism in the Holy Spirit.
 They didn’t just believe it happened because an apostle said so.

-The fourth reason we should stress the experience of baptism in the Holy Spirit is that in Acts the apostles teach that it is a consequence of faith not a subconscious cause of faith.
-As a convinced Calvinist I believe with all my heart that the grace of God precedes and enables saving faith.
+4. The consequence of faith: The fourth reason we should stress the experience of baptism in the Holy Spirit is that in Acts the apostles teach that it is a consequence of faith not a subconscious cause of faith.
+As a convinced Calvinist, I believe with all my heart that the grace of God precedes and enables saving faith.
 We do not initiate our salvation by believing.
 God initiates it by enabling us to believe (Ephesians 2:8–9; 2 Timothy 2:25; John 1:13).

 Receiving the Spirit Is a Life-Changing Experience